JonathanHalpern/mice-on-the-line/src/content/stories/charing-cross.md

 templateKey: story
 title: Charing Cross
 id: charing-cross
+description: >-
-description: Some creatures are rare in London.
+  Some creatures are rare in London.
 You are unlikely to find giraffes or snakes, zebras or poisonous frogs walking the streets of England's capital unless you take a trip to London Zoo.
-date: "2015-06-01T22:12:03.284Z"
+date: '2015-06-01T22:12:03.284Z'
 ---

-#Charing Cross
+# Charing Cross

 ![null](img/charing-cross-cover.jpeg)